 - Bakuriani Alpine Botanical Garden is located at 1,650 m asl and contains a fragment of primary forest.
 Its collection include 70 species of Caucasian woody plants.
 BABG has been working with GTC to record and digitalis its collection and is now working to conserve the rare and threatened Nitraria schoberi.

 - Bokor National Park in Cambodia is located on Bokor Mountain.
 GTC is working to conserve wild populations of threatened agarwood producing species within this protected area.

-- University of Bournemouth is a leading University in Britain, working with GTC on tree conservation and forest management in Kyrgyzstan.
+- University of Bournemouth is a leading University in Britain which previously collaborated with GTC on tree conservation and forest management in Kyrgyzstan.
 They previously supervised two PHDs in Red Listing of trees as part of GTC.